 In the course of just a few weeks, virtually everything has changed, both personally and professionally, financially, and socially.
 For enterprise decision-makers, every day presents uncharted terrain that has to be navigated.
-In this new paradigm, connecting with customers is more critical than ever.
+In this new paradigm, connecting with today’s consumer is more critical than ever.
 Companies still have to compete to meet customer expectations and provide a seamless experience, but it’s about much more too.
 Connecting with customers truthfully, honestly and sincerely is more critical than ever.

 Disconnected Customer Data Leads to Disconnected Customer Experiences

-As organizations navigate these turbulent times, establishing and building customer relationships is a vital imperative.
+As organizations navigate these turbulent times, establishing and building customer relationships is a vital imperative to building brand loyalty.
 Customers still expect fast, personalized experiences, but they are also looking to the companies they do business with to engage in a way that’s relevant to the consumer.
 Today, that means aligning communications and services to support those sheltering in place, including aligning products and services with what’s really required, addressing real-time inventory realities, and aligning messaging with delivery requirements.
 This also requires a more holistic view of customers, not only of their households but their communities, for example, to align with the reality that many are stepping up to care for others.

 To address these evolving requirements, managing customer data is essential.
 The challenge is that this data is often siloed, disconnected, and inconsistent.
 Without connected data that helps you understand your customers better, you cannot deliver connected, relevant customer experiences that today’s realities require.

-No matter your industry, one reality confronts your business: You need to quickly shift your customer data strategy so you have the data you need to create connected, relevant customer experiences.
+No matter your industry, one reality confronts your brand: You need to quickly shift your customer data strategy so you have the data you need to create a connected consumer experience.

 The Evolving Role of Data in the Experience Economy